-image 42: Control point properties.
+image 46: Control point properties.

 CONTROL POINT PROPERTIES DESCRIPTION Height (mm) Specifies the height of the control point in millimeters above the scan surface.
+Depth (mm) Specifies the depth of the control point in millimeters.
 Width (mm) Specifies the width of the wax wall at the control point in millimeters.
 Rounding radius (mm) Specifies the radius of rounding radius in millimeters at the ends of the wax wall.
 Taper Specifies the widening of the wax wall towards the bottom.
 Change all by the same amount (shift) Changes all properties by the same value.
 Edit separately Edits a single control point.
 Set all to same value (Ctrl) Sets all control points to the same value.
 End open For free ends to insert the wax wall.